 “I can’t take any more heartbreak.”
-Zach[1] was a man that struggled with anxiety, loneliness, and a deep fear of being alone.
-Over the course of many years he had learned to deal with these feelings through serial monogamy.
-Bad feelings were triggered by a break-up, after which he would quickly go on the hunt.
-Eventually, he would meet someone new, whose attention and affection would sooth his discomfort.
-However, the bad feelings always came back after the newness of the relationship wore off, which compel Zach to act in possessive and controlling ways.
+Zach was a man who struggled with anxiety, loneliness, and a deep fear of being alone.
+Over many years, he had learned to cope with these feelings through serial monogamy.
+A breakup would trigger bad feelings, after which he would quickly go on the hunt.
+Eventually, he would meet someone new, whose attention and affection would soothe his discomfort.
+However, the bad feelings always returned once the newness of the relationship wore off, compelling Zach to act in possessive and controlling ways.
 Predictably, within several months the relationship would unravel, throwing him back into the anxiety and loneliness he was trying to escape.
 After several years of this vicious cycle, he was sitting in my office at the end of his rope.

-What Zach needed was to find a way to abide with his pain long enough to understand it and to develop some tools to work through it.
-Instead of compulsively trying to get out of discomfort, he needed to feel it, reflect on it, pray about it, and talk about it.
-Unfortunately, Zach didn’t act on this counsel, but immediately jumped into another dating relationship, starting the self-defeating cycle all over again.
+What Zach needed was to find a way to endure his pain long enough to understand it and to develop tools to work through it.
+Instead of compulsively trying to escape discomfort, he needed to feel it, reflect on it, pray about it, and talk about it.
+Unfortunately, Zach didn’t act on this counsel and immediately jumped into another dating relationship, starting the self-defeating cycle all over again.

 How often are we like Zach?
-When experiencing discomfort or pain, how often do we compulsively do things to distract and console?
-We know in our heart of hearts that this is a fruitless, even self-destructive, way of handling things, but the scream for soothing is louder than the whisper of wisdom.
+When we experience discomfort or pain, how often do we compulsively do things to distract and console ourselves?
+We know in our heart of hearts that this is a fruitless, even self-destructive, way to handle things, but the scream for soothing is louder than the whisper of wisdom.

-But wisdom teaches that if we want healing and transformation then we must find a way to deal with the temptation to circumvent emotional and spiritual pain.
+But wisdom teaches that if we want healing and transformation, we must find a way to deal with the temptation to circumvent emotional and spiritual pain.

 How the Temptations of Jesus Can Help

-We find wisdom for this part of our journey in the temptations of Jesus recorded in the Gospel of Matthew (4:1-11).
-As we focus on this passage, what’s most helpful is not a literal interpretation of the specific trials, but an understanding of the dynamics of temptation revealed by a symbolic reading of the story.
+We find wisdom for this part of our journey in the temptations of Jesus as recorded in the Gospel of Matthew (4:1-11).
+As we focus on this passage, what’s most helpful is not a literal interpretation of the specific trials but an understanding of the dynamics of temptation revealed through a symbolic reading of the story.

 Trial 1

-After Jesus had been fasting in the desert for forty days, the “tempter came and said to him, ‘If you are the Son of God, command these stones to become loaves of bread’” (4:3).
-In this way, Jesus was tempted to grasp something readily available to him and transform it into something else that would satisfy his hunger.
+After Jesus had fasted in the desert for forty days, the “tempter came and said to him, ‘If you are the Son of God, command these stones to become loaves of bread’” (4:3).
+In this way, Jesus was tempted to grasp something readily available to him and turn it into something else that would satisfy his hunger.

-At first glance, we might not be able to see ourselves in this part of the story, but if we look more deeply it becomes clear that we too face this temptation.
+At first glance, we might not see ourselves in this part of the story, but if we look more deeply, it becomes clear that we too face this temptation.
 Discomfort and pain trigger cravings that we try to satisfy by misusing God’s good gifts.
-For example, the Bible says that wine, in moderation, is a divine blessing that makes the heart merry, and Jesus’ use of wine in the Last Supper elevates it as a symbol of forgiveness and the full reign of God’s righteousness on Earth.
+For example, the Bible says that wine, in moderation, is a divine blessing that makes the heart merry, and Jesus’ use of wine at the Last Supper elevates it as a symbol of forgiveness and the full reign of God’s righteousness on Earth.
 Unfortunately, many abuse this good gift by using it as an emotional anesthetic.
 Likewise, God gives us sexual intimacy to nurture deep and abiding love, but many transform it into a strategy for escaping pain.
-Through fantasy and objectification, human beings become objects that can be consumed to satisfy selfish hungers and sooth discomfort.
-Even emotional gifts like anger can be used to cover-up fear and hurt.
+Through fantasy and objectification, people become objects that can be consumed to satisfy selfish hungers and soothe discomfort.
+Even emotional gifts like anger can be used to cover up fear and hurt.
 God gives us the capacity for anger so that we can recognize and respond to injustice, but we transform it into an obsessive form of negative excitement that hides our fear and brokenness.

-Indeed, virtually every good gift of God can be converted by the sinful use of power into a strategy for escaping emotional and spiritual pain.
+Indeed, virtually every good gift of God can be perverted by the sinful use of power into a means of escaping emotional and spiritual pain.
 But Jesus doesn’t take the bait: “It is written, ‘One does not live by bread alone, but by every word that comes from the mouth of God’” (4:4).
-Jesus refuses to misuse people and things to deliver him from discomfort but endures these experiences as necessary for the life to which God had called him.
+Jesus refuses to misuse people and things to escape discomfort, but endures these experiences as necessary for the life to which God has called him.

 Trial 2

-How often do we try to get God to perform a magic trick that will exempt us from the natural consequences of our own actions?
-The temptation of immature and false religion can be seen in our attempts to leverage God’s love and faithfulness to get miraculous relief from pain.
-Of course, there is nothing wrong with expressing our desires to God, and God certainly works in mysterious ways to help us through difficulty, but mature spirituality always gives way to the prayer, “Not my will, but yours be done” (Luke 22:42, Matt.
+How often do we try to get God to perform a magic trick that will exempt us from the natural consequences of our actions?
+The temptation of immature and false religion appears in our attempts to leverage God’s love and faithfulness for miraculous relief from pain.
+Of course, there is nothing wrong with expressing our desires to God, and God certainly works in mysterious ways to help us through difficulty, but mature spirituality always yields to the prayer, “Not my will, but yours be done” (Luke 22:42, Matt.
 26:42).

-Nevertheless, when wrestling with the negative consequences of their own actions, religious people sometimes spiritually and emotionally regress.
+Nevertheless, when grappling with the negative consequences of their own actions, religious people sometimes regress spiritually and emotionally.
 “God, what have I done to deserve this?
 I have been faithful to you, so if you love me, if you are faithful and just, then rescue me from this pain!”
-Some even act as if the request for a magic trick is completely selfless: “God, miraculously deliver me from this bad situation I’ve caused for myself so that unbelievers will come to know your power.”
+Some even act as if the request for a magic trick were completely selfless: “God, miraculously deliver me from this bad situation I’ve caused for myself so that unbelievers will come to know your power.”

-In this way, we put God’s love, faithfulness, and power to the test, while indulging ourselves in magical thinking, entitlement, self-righteousness, and self-deception.
+In this way, we put God’s love, faithfulness, and power to the test while indulging in magical thinking, entitlement, self-righteousness, and self-deception.
 Instead of focusing on doing God’s will, we try to get God to do ours.

 Trial 3

 Finally, the tempter took Jesus “to a very high mountain and showed him all the kingdoms of the world . . . and he said to him, ‘All these I will give you, if you will fall down and worship me’” (Matthew 4:8-9).
-According to the story, the devil had the kingdoms of the world to give because he, in some sense, ruled them.
-Interestingly, to worship the devil in this case meant to accept that he was the rightful ruler of this world and to endorse his methods and strategies.
-He was essentially saying, “Jesus, if you accept the world on my terms and play by my rules, then I can make you successful beyond your wildest dreams.
+According to the story, the devil had the kingdoms of the world to give because, in some sense, he ruled them.
+In this context, worshiping the devil meant accepting that he was the rightful ruler of this world and endorsing his methods and strategies.
+He was essentially saying, “Jesus, if you accept the world on my terms and play by my rules, I can make you successful beyond your wildest dreams.
 But you must put your faith in me and do it my way.”

 Then Jesus said to him, “Away with you, Satan! for it is written, ‘Worship the Lord your God, and serve only him’” (4:10).
-When we are tempted to capitulate to the value system of the world and accommodate our lives to escape pain through the acquisition of success, Jesus says, “It’s a trap.”
-Worldly success does not magically heal your pain and make you happy.
-There are more miserable successful people than you might imagine, and while they appear to have everything you’ve ever wanted, deep inside you can hear the crickets chirping in their souls.
+When we are tempted to capitulate to the world’s value system and to accommodate our lives to escape pain by acquiring success, Jesus says, “It’s a trap.”
+Worldly success does not magically heal your pain or make you happy.
+There are more miserable successful people than you might imagine.
+While they appear to have everything you’ve ever wanted, deep inside you can hear the crickets chirping in their souls.
 Without deep spiritual transformation, they are invariably haunted by the question, “Is this all there is?
 Is this what I practically killed myself for?” (“Compelled to Control: Is the Success Culture Destroying Christianity?“)

 Illusions that Drive the Dynamics of Temptation

-These trials of Jesus in the desert disclose three things that perpetually threaten to derail our journey toward transformation, and at their core they disclose the same compulsion: to escape discomfort.
-All of us are tempted in innumerable ways to leverage our personal power to escape pain, compulsively grasping for things and experiences that promise immediate relief.
+These trials of Jesus in the desert reveal three things that continually threaten to derail our journey toward transformation, and at their core they reveal the same compulsion: to escape discomfort.
+All of us are tempted, in countless ways, to leverage our personal power to escape pain, compulsively grasping for things and experiences that promise immediate relief.
 We do this by transforming God’s good gifts into various kinds of anesthetics, leveraging our relationship with God to force a divine magic trick, and sacrificing deeply held beliefs and values to attain worldly success.

-But the temptations only work if are duped into accepting three assumptions.
+But the temptations only work if one is duped into accepting three assumptions.

 1. All forms of discomfort and pain are unproductive and bad.